How Is Your Claim Investigated? | claims.co.uk ™

 There are two main reasons why it’s important to act as quickly as possible.
 Firstly, the details of the case will still be fresh in your mind and the records are probably going to be easier to track down.

-Secondly, there’s a three-year time limit in place for most types of personal injury claims, starting from the date when you became aware of that you were treated negligently.
+Secondly, there’s a three-year time limit in place for most types of personal injury claims, starting from the date when you became aware that you were treated negligently.
 The details of this limit are set out in the Limitation Act 1980.

 In some cases, you might have more than three years to make your claim, such as for cases involving children under the age of 18.
 Other exceptions include patients who can’t claim on their own because of a disability covered by the Mental Health Act 1983.